2ahmedabdullah/ABC_Analysis/README.md

    <img src="img/adicv2.png">
 </p>

-Syntetos et al categorizes the demand pattern for forecasting purpose into four smooth, erratic, intermittent and lumpy queries that are based on the cut-off value of p and v, where p is the average interdemandinterval(ADI) andvisthesquareof coefficient variation(CV2).Thecut-off valuefor p is 1.32 and v is 0.49.
+Syntetos et al categorizes the demand pattern for forecasting purpose into four smooth, erratic, intermittent and lumpy queries that are based on the cut-off value of p and v, where p is the average inter demand interval(ADI) and the square of coefficient variation(CV2).The cut-off valuefor p is 1.32 and v is 0.49.

 ## EOQ